termehs/multigraphr/README.md

 ## Goodness of fit tests

-Goodness of fits tests of multigraph models using Pearson () and information divergence () test statistics under the random stub matching (RSM) and by independent edge assignments (IEA) model, where the latter is either independent edge assignments of stubs (IEAS) or independent stub assignment (ISA).
+Goodness of fits tests of multigraph models using Pearson (*S*) and information divergence (*A*) test statistics under the random stub matching (RSM) and by independent edge assignments (IEA) model, where the latter is either independent edge assignments of stubs (IEAS) or independent stub assignment (ISA).
 The tests are performed using goodness-of-fit measures between the edge multiplicity sequence of a specified model or an observed multigraph, and the expected multiplicity sequence according to a simple or composite hypothesis.

 ## Simulated goodness of fit tests